 What This Does Not Mean

-The decision of the court in this case should not be interpreted to mean you do not have a right to a representative before MSPB.
-It simply means you will have to pay the cost as the court will not appoint a representative for you.
+The decision of the Board in this case should not be interpreted to mean you do not have a right to a representative before MSPB or professional consultation in connection with your appeal.
+It simply means you will have to pay the cost as the Board will not appoint a representative or consultant for you.